 - You will be expected to complete a Learning Review in your own time, probably about 1 hour per week.

-- In order to achieve the accreditation, you will need to attend a minimum of 80% of course time.
+- You will be expected to attend a minimum of 80% of course time.
 That is a minimum of 12 sessions.

 - You will gain most from the course if you are willing to share your experiences and feelings and participate fully in the practical exercises.